Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 MongoDB Atlas is the recommended primary database configuration.
 Ensure your Atlas organisation and OAuth service account (client ID/secret) are ready before starting deployment.

-Alternative MongoDB primary database configurations aren't supported at this point, but the work is in progress to extend support for other options.
+Alternative MongoDB options are available (Azure DocumentDB).
 Please contact the E2 support team if you need this option.
 Our team will guide you through alternative options, if available.

 The following instructions apply to environments already running Brief Connect v2.4.x infrastructure with v.2.5.x application package.